 San Francisco Bay Area Seaport Plan

+On January 17, 2019, BCDC initiated a process to consider two updates to the San Francisco Bay Area Seaport Plan.
 The San Francisco Bay Area Seaport Plan (Seaport Plan) is prepared by BCDC in collaboration with the Metropolitan Transportation Commission (MTC).
 The Seaport plan guides BCDC’s regulatory decisions on developments within port priority use areas designated in the San Francisco Bay Plan and MTC uses the Seaport Plan to assist in making project funding decisions and managing the metropolitan transportation system.

 Adapting to Rising Tides

 Adapting to Rising Tides — the ART Program — is a collaborative planning effort to help San Francisco Bay Area communities adapt to sea level rise and storm event flooding.
 The ART Program has engaged local, regional, state and federal agencies and organizations, as well as non-profit and private associations since 2010.
 Together, the ART Project team and its partners are working towards the project goal of increasing the Bay Area’s preparedness and resilience to sea level rise and storm events while protecting critical ecosystem and community services.
-Click www.adaptingtorisingtides.org for more information.

 Oil Spill Prevention and Response

-BCDC, in partnership with state and federal agencies, is developing a regional sediment management plan that builds on the successful LTMS program and seeks to incorporate flood protection , habitat restoration, sand mining and shoreline erosion issues in the overall mangement of sediments in the Bay.
+BCDC, in partnership with state and federal agencies, is developing a regional sediment management plan that builds on the successful LTMS program and seeks to incorporate flood protection , habitat restoration, sand mining and shoreline erosion issues in the overall management of sediments in the Bay.

 Policies for a Rising Bay Project